day8/re-frame/README.md

 To explain re-frame, I'll incrementally develop a diagram, describing each part as it is added.

-Initially, I'll be using [Reagent] at an intermediate to advanced level.
-But this is no introductory reagent tutorial and you will need to have done one of those before continuing here.
+I'll be using [Reagent] at an intermediate level, so you will need to have done some introductory Reagent tutorials before going on.
 Try [The Introductory Tutorial](http://reagent-project.github.io/) or [this one](https://github.com/jonase/reagent-tutorial) or [Building Single Page Apps with Reagent](http://yogthos.net/posts/2014-07-15-Building-Single-Page-Apps-with-Reagent.html).